Skip to main content

 Development of an individual animal welfare-oriented competence to ensure animal well-being– Concepts of teaching and learning in vocational education and training –

 Up to now, animal welfare has only been a minor topic in agricultural vocational education.
-New and innovative concepts of teaching and learning are therefore to be developed, in order to promote a comprehensive animal welfare-oriented competence.
+In this project we developed new and innovative concepts of teaching and learning therefore, in order to promote a comprehensive animal welfare-oriented competence.

 Background and Objective